-Special permission needs to be taken to visit the Shey Monastery as there is only one Lama at the monastery and the inner sanctum is generally closed.
+Special permission needs to be taken to visit the Shey Monastery as there is only one Lama at the monastery, and the inner sanctum they generally keep closed.
 Nonetheless, you can enjoy the surrounding areas and the magical view the Photang offers.
-There is also a hotel right opposite the monastery which has a charming flowered garden from where you can enjoy the scenic beauty of the valley.
+There is also a hotel right opposite the monastery, which has a charming flowered garden from where you can enjoy the scenic beauty of the valley.

 Respect Monastery Rules